-The purpose of the TOY Programme is to promote intergenerational learning and create new possibilities for senior citizens and young children to learn together and benefit from each others’ company.
-We believe that this is more important than ever before across the world.
+The purpose of the TOY Programme is to promote intergenerational learning and create new possibilities for older adults and young children to learn together and benefit from each others’ company.
+We believe that this is more important than ever before in all continents of the world.

 The TOY Programme originated in the EU funded TOY Project (2012-2014) which took place in seven countries: Ireland, Italy, Slovenia, Spain, the Netherlands, Poland and Portugal.
 The TOY Project was unique amongst European intergenerational learning projects with its explicit focus on children in the early childhood years – 0 to 8 years.
-The Project brought together the worlds of older people, volunteers who are older people (senior volunteers), together with early childhood education and care, primary education and non-formal learning settings such as libraries, arts and cultural centres and community gardens.
+The Project brought together the two ends of the lifelong learning spectrum - early childhood education and activities for older adults.
 In collaboration with universities, NGOs and municipalities we researched, documented and supported learning initiatives involving young children and older adults in Europe.
 These initiatives took place in libraries, arts and cultural centres, community gardens, pre-schools and schools.
 Visit our TOY in Action page for more information about these initiatives and read our publications here.

 The TOY Project demonstrated clear benefits of learning together for both young children and older adults and for communities at large.
 This included mutual understanding, improved feelings of wellbeing, decreased loneliness and satisfaction from sharing knowledge and experience with children and enhanced social cohesion.
 The TOY Programme aims to extend these benefits to more children and older adults in more communities and in more countries.

-The TOY project was initiated and is promoted by International Child Development Initiatives - ICDI and currently funded by the Dutch foundation Dioraphte and the European Union (Erasmus+ and DG Justice).
+The TOY project was initiated and is promoted by International Child Development Initiatives - ICDI.
+We would like to acknowledge the support of the Dutch foundation Dioraphte and the European Union (Erasmus+ and DG Justice).